Worried About Sugar Intake? Enjoy Sweetness While Leading a Healthy Life

-It is important to control it, but what’s more important is to balance sugar levels in your body.
+It is important to control it and knowing how is A1c calculated, but what’s more important is to balance sugar levels in your body.
 There are a plethora of ways of doing it like adding green veggies like broccoli and okra to your plate.
 Other than veggies there is a long list offoods that lower blood sugar levels such as sauerkraut, chia seeds, avocados, etc.

 Staying hydrated is also one of the most common and effective ways of balancing sugar levels.
 Experts recommend drinking water to reduce the risk.

 There are always alternate options that might help you to reduce your daily sugar intake without upsetting the sweet tooth.

 You may consider Herbal sweeteners a good substitute for sweetening caramels, brownies, and cakes.
 However, know that these aren’t completely safe because they boost triglycerides in the body.
 Honey, Splenda and stevia sweeteners are always at the top of the list of natural sweeteners for diabetics, but there are contradictions about whether they are completely safe or not.
 Therefore, it’s better to stick to natural alternatives such as carob powder.